LLL4040/SE422/Homework2/Apollo.md

 *  Apollo can constantly provide a scheduling rate of above 10,000, reaching up to 20,000 per second in a single cluster.
 *  Apollo is able to run 750 concurrent complex jobs (140,000 con-current regular tasks) and achieve over 90% CPU utilization when the demand is high during the weekdays,reaching closely the capacity of the cluster.
 During the weekdays, 70% of Apollo’s workload comes from regular tasks.
 The balance shifts during the week-ends: more opportunistic tasks get executed on the avail-able resources when there are fewer regular tasks.
-* **Summary. ** Combined, those results show that Apollo is highly scalable, capable of scheduling over 20,000 re-quests per second, and driving high and balanced system utilization while incurring minimum syqueuing time.
+* **Summary** Combined, those results show that Apollo is highly scalable, capable of scheduling over 20,000 re-quests per second, and driving high and balanced system utilization while incurring minimum syqueuing time.

 ### 2. Scheduling Quality